 How to Choose the Right Countertop

-Choosing the right countertop material for your kitchen or bathroom remodel can be overwhelming.
-There are dozens of types, hundreds of brands and thousands of colors – it’s no wonder people go into “analysis paralysis” when it comes to finding the best countertop for their home.
+Choosing the right countertop material for your kitchen or bathroom remodeling project can be overwhelming.
+There are dozens of types, hundreds of brands, and thousands of colors – it’s no wonder people go into “analysis paralysis” when it comes to finding the best countertop for their home.

 The most efficient way to narrow it down is to start with the type that would suit your lifestyle best.
 While we aren’t going to cover every countertop material, this is what our Charlotte area clients are loving at the moment:

 Not to be confused with natural quartzite, quartz countertops are made up of a combination of ground-up natural quartz (at least 90%), that’s bound together with heavy-duty resin and pigment.
 High-quality quartz countertops are non-porous, meaning they won’t stain, they don’t require chemical sealing, and they’re scratch and heat resistant.
 Low-quality quartz countertops are not non-porous and should be avoided since the biggest reason for choosing quartz is their non-porous nature.
 While some manufacturers claim that it’s ok to set a hot pot directly on a quartz countertop, we would advise against it — with any countertop material except soapstone.